 - Teaching guidelines Developed to orientate and update new and existing staff.
 This document has been issued to all teachers, assistant teachers and volunteers.
-The yearly curriculum is concisely formulated with input from all the teachers and teaching assistants; it sets out the correlation between the planned activities and the desired outcomes which is communicated clearly to all participants. - Interview with parents and/or carer of students This is a critical step towards understanding the needs of the students.
-This process is managed by the teachers and relayed back to be reviewed by the operations officer. - Regular inspections All centres are visited regularly by the operations officer or Trustees to ensure the teaching standards are maintained at a high standard.
-An emphasis is also placed on the pastoral care and rapport between staff and students.
+The yearly curriculum is concisely formulated with input from all the teachers and teaching assistants; it sets out the correlation between the planned activities and the desired outcomes which is communicated clearly to all participants. - Regular inspections All classes/workshops are visited regularly by the operations officer or Trustees to ensure the teaching standards are maintained at a high standard.
+An emphasis is also placed on the pastoral care and rapport between staff and students. - Monitoring and evaluation The workshop outputs are closely monitored via attendance data, profile information, teacher reports, and parent feedback via interviews, open events and questionaires.
+The workshop outcomes are monitored in the same way.
+Evaluation as to the effectiveness of the programme is made when all the monitoring data is collated.